 "Tasmania's own" Redline Coach Service

-"Tasmania's own" Redline operate daily highway services between all Tasmanian cities including Spirit of Tasmania shipside.
-You will travel between Hobart, Launceston Devonport and Burnie in large, air-conditioned, toilet equipped coaches that are fitted with seat belts.
+'Tasmania's own' Redline operate daily highway services between all Tasmanian cities including Spirit of Tasmania dockside.
+You will travel between Hobart, Launceston, Devonport and Burnie in large, air-conditioned, toilet equipped coaches that are fitted with seat belts.
 Highway services connect with their own regional service to Deloraine, Smithton and Stanley in the north as well as Sorell and Dodges Ferry in the south.
-"Tasmania's own" Redline Coaches is also the accredited operator for city transfers at both Hobart International Airport and Launceston Airport.
+Then can provide private transfers from both Hobart & Launceston Airports.
+Conference, incentive groups & group tours are all catered for state-wide.

 "Tasmania's Own" Redline Coach Services (Tour)

 1830 Restaurant & Bar

 With sweeping views of the Penitentiary, gardens and grounds, the 1830 restaurant is a perfect place to enjoy a long, relaxed meal with friends while visiting the Port Arthur Historic Site.
 Our menu uses fresh seasonal produce sourced from local growers and producers, and you can choose your favourite from our range of fine Tasmanian wines, craft beers, whiskeys and spirits.
 The 1830 Restaurant and Bar is open from 4pm with meals served from 6pm.
 Bookings are recommended.

 41 Degrees South Tasmania